AstroCaden/XMM-Quasar/README.md

 # X-ray Weak AGN Code
-Modular pipeline created to run NICER data through HEASoft.
+Modular pipeline created to analyse X-ray weak AGN from XMM-Newton observations.

 HEASoft + SAS tools + BEHR must be installed and on your PATH for the program to run.